Vollrath von Maltzan: Biography

 He was granted a doctorate in 1922 and became an Assessor in Berlin.

-In 1925 he joined the German Foreign Office, where his father Adolf Georg Baron von Maltzan, a former ambassador, was head of the Oriental Department.
+In 1925 he joined the German Foreign Office, where his second cousin Adolf Georg Baron von Maltzan, a former ambassador, was head of the Oriental Department.

 He attained the rank of consul in 1927 and was immediately appointed Secretary to the minister, Gustav Stresemann, the joint architect of the Franco-German rapprochement together with Aristide Briand.
 He was responsible for relations with the League of Nations in Geneva.

 In 1928–29, he was the German representative in Warsaw, and from the end of 1929 to the end of 1933 he was the German representative in Paris.
 He then worked at the Department of Economic Affairs at the Foreign Office until 1938, when he lost the position as his mother was Jewish.

 From 1942 to 1945, Maltzan was responsible for the commercial section of IG Farben.

 After the Second World War, von Maltzan was made to attend a denazification board meeting along with Erica Pappritz.
 Both said that they had rejected Nazism. von Maltzan had been a member of the Nazi Party.